On the 2020 Library of the Year Award

 I am wholly uninterested in revisiting the meeting room debate; among other things, it has been repeatedly demonstrated that the people in control over the issue are not willing to listen to trans people, and I’m not going to waste my time begging them.
 I’m not even expecting Library Journal to change its mind or for SPL to pass on the award, though either would be an excellent solution (not as good as, you know, not hosting hate groups or not rewarding institutions for hosting hate groups, but we're rather past those options now).

-What alarms me is the way trans people have been described throughout both articles -- or, more often, not described.
+What alarms me is the way trans people have been described throughout both articles—or, more often, not described.
 The story about restrooms in the original announcement was a version of the most stereotypical, one-dimensional trans narrative that exists: a trans person tries to use a restroom, they are harassed and complain publicly, the institution realizes the error of its ways and puts up a new sign, all is now well.
 (Another thing I said in my webinar was that I am so tired of talking about restrooms, and I really, really, really am.)
 It’s not a story that the library should get any credit for, but whatever.
 The really concerning thing is that this event was mentioned, but the hate group event was not.
-The acknowledgment of trans people only in neatly-packaged, palatable narratives, at the expense of more complex issues, is incredibly familiar (see the entirely of news media and fiction) and deeply upsetting.
+The acknowledgment of trans people only in neatly-packaged, palatable narratives, at the expense of more complex issues, is incredibly familiar (see the entirety of news media and fiction) and deeply upsetting.

 When I saw the original announcement, I couldn’t decide if Library Journal was too oblivious to have heard about the hate group issue or if they simply didn’t care.
 Today’s statement demonstrates that it is the second option.
 To be clear, I have enormous respect for the equity work that SPL has done, and without February’s event, they would probably be wholly deserving of the award.
 One could argue, as Library Journal explicitly does, that they are anyway, because the problems are outweighed by the value of the other work.